-In general, public universities tend to offer a wider range of courses, degree programs and activities than private colleges, and they generally are less expensive to attend as well.
-However, a college education can still be very expensive even at a public university.
-We’ve put together this list of the 10 lowest cost public universities (and you can also see the private ones, too) in the United States based on the latest data from the U.S. Department of Education.
+In general, public universities tend to offer a wider range of courses, degree programs, and activities than private colleges, and they tend to be less expensive to attend as well.
+However, even a college education at a public university can still be very expensive.
+We’ve put together this 2017 edition list of the 10 lowest-cost public universities (and you can also see the private ones, too) in the United States based on the latest data from the U.S. Department of Education.

 TAMIU’s A.R.
 Sanchez, Jr. School of Business has earned accolades for excellence and is considered one of the best business schools in the country.